LeNPaul/Lagrange/menu/about.md

 permalink: /about
 ---

-Hi I am Bandaru Venkata-Karthik, a math student at Indian Statistical Institute Bangalore.
+Hi I am Bandaru Venkata-Karthik, an MMath student at Indian Statistical Institute Bangalore.